kanika56/Language-Translator/README.md

 # Language-Translator

-In this project we build a RNN sequence-to-sequence learning in Keras to translate a english language to a german language.
+In this project, the deep learning concept - RNN sequence-to-sequence learning in Keras is used.
+In this program language conversion is used to translate english language to german language.